Ascending chain conditions on right ideals of semigroups: Right Noetherian Semigroups

 \begin{proof} The kernel $\K$ is the union of all the minimal right ideals of $S.$ By \cite[Theorem 2.4]{Clifford:1948}, each of these minimal right ideals is a minimal right ideal of $\K.$ Moreover, due to their minimality, they form an antichain of principal right ideals of $S.$ Hence, by Corollary \ref{cor:principal}, $\K$ is the union of finitely many minimal right ideals.
 Hence, by Corollary \ref{cor:minrightideals}, $\K$ is right noetherian. \end{proof}

-\begin{prop} Let $S$ be a semigroup with at least one minimal left ideal.
-If $S$ is right noetherian, then $\K$ is completely simple and right noetherian (and hence has finitely many $\ar$-classes). \end{prop}
+\begin{prop} Let $S$ be a semigroup with at least one minimal left ideal, and let $\K=\K(S).$ If $S$ is right noetherian, then $\K$ is completely simple and right noetherian (and hence has finitely many $\ar$-classes). \end{prop}

 \begin{proof} Since $S$ satisfies ACCPR, the kernel $\K$ is completely simple by Theorem \ref{thm:min_left_ideal}.
 Since $\K$ is a regular subsemigroup of $S,$ it is right noetherian by Proposition \ref{prop:reg,rn}, and hence $\K$ has finitely many $\ar$-classes by Corollary \ref{cor:minrightideals}. \end{proof}